lambdaclass/lambdaworks/crates/crypto/src/merkle_tree/README.md

 ## Overview

-The Merkle tree implementation in lambdaworks provides:
+The Merkle tree implementation in Lambdaworks provides:

 - A generic `MerkleTree` structure that can work with different hash functions and data types
 - Support for generating and verifying inclusion proofs